peter-mouland/web-caddy/API.md

 `component build`

-Executes all the Build tasks below.
+This will clean all target directories (site & dist) and execute. all the Build tasks below.

 #### Styles